rmrector/script.artwork.helper/README.md

 ## Arbitrary images plugin path

-This format lets you stitch any images together into a list, by specifying their path.
+This format lets you stitch any images together into a list by specifying their paths.
 `plugin://script.artwork.helper/multiimage/?image=<image_path>&amp;&amp;image=<image_path>&amp;&amp;image=<image_path>&amp;&amp;image=<image_path>&amp;&amp;image=<image_path>&amp;&amp;image=<image_path>`

 When the ListItem option above doesn't work for you, this is your very wordy friend.
 Repeat the image block for as many images as you like, and it will ignore empty ones.
 The double ampersand `&amp;&amp;` separator between images is required.

+This path doesn't read any InfoLabels like the others, just returning the images you gave it into a format that `multiimage` or list controls can use.